Nurturing Ideas to Change

 Our ambition is that some of the ideas we initially support will eventually show enough promise to leverage funding from other sources and will then gain momentum.
 We want to ensure that in 10 years’ time there are many more proven solutions underway, operating to protect and increase the supply of decent, affordable homes for people in need.

-The ideas we back will need to go beyond case by case approaches, beyond organisational boundaries and offer more than a sticking plaster.
+The ideas we back go beyond case by case approaches, beyond organisational boundaries and offer more than a sticking plaster.
 Unless we attempt to deal with the root causes of our broken housing system, we will only be mitigating the consequences of it, or even covering its failure, and therefore we will not create the systemic change we want to see.